 Your Ebook is on its Way to Your Inbox.

-How to Configure Your WooCommerce WordPress Plugin Settings
+How to Configure the WooCommerce Settings

 Go to WooCommerce → Settings.
 You will notice a long list of default settings, including the settings you have already configured in the setup wizard and the settings automatically configured by WooCommerce.

 The first tab corresponds to the options related to the address of the store you have already seen in the setup wizard.
 In addition, you can see a section for selecting the countries you want to sell and options to configure the currency.

 It is also where you should go to enable the use of coupons and to determine if you want tax calculations done automatically (recommended).

 Save the changes and go to the next tab.

 This tab is further subdivided into three sections: General, Inventory, and Downloadable products.